seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 # 6 Pros and Cons of coverage tools used and Metrics you report

-The metrics we chose are: instruction, branch, and condition coverage.
+The metrics we chose are: instruction, branch, and method coverage.
 The sole tool we used is EclEmma in this lab.

 Pros of Instruction Coverage:
+Very simple to create test cases for.
+A stronger form of coverage than method coverage.

 Cons of Instruction Coverage:
+Not comprehensive enough to find faults in the system.

 Pros of Branch Coverage:
+Subsumes instruction coverage which means 100% branch coverage will result in 100% instruction coverage.

 Cons of Branch Coverage:
+Difficult to create test cases for as an analysis of the control flow of the source code is required.

-Pros of Condition Coverage:
+Pros of Method Coverage:
+Very simple to create test cases for.

-Cons of Condition Coverage:
+Cons of Method Coverage:
+Very general, not comprehensive enough to find faults in the system.

 Pros of EclEmma:
+WORK NEEDED
 Cons of EclEmma:
+Does not show condition coverage

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.